MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 ### Launch position

-The position of the top left corner of the window upon first load.
+The pixel position of the top left corner of the window upon first load.
 On a system with multiple displays, these coordinates are relative to the top left of the primary display.
+If an X or Y coordinate is not provided, the Terminal will use the system default for that value.
 If `launchMode` is set to `"maximized"`, the window will be maximized on the monitor specified by those coordinates.

 **Property name:** `initialPosition`

 **Necessity:** Optional

-**Accepts:** Coordinates as a string
+**Accepts:** Coordinates as a string in the following formats: `","`, `"#,#"`, `"#,"`, `",#"`

 **Default value:** `","`

 ### Columns on first launch

-The number of columns displayed in the window upon first load.
+The number of character columns displayed in the window upon first load.
+If `launchMode` is set to `"maximized"`, this property is ignored.

 **Property name:** `initialCols`

-**Necessity:** Required
+**Necessity:** Optional

 **Accepts:** Integer